 How to Optimize an Organization’s Risk Intelligence

-The focus of IA and ERM is similar, yet many organizations execute these roles in a siloed fashion, impacting firmwide risk assessment.
-This hinders their ability to identify and respond to changing risks.
-If you find yourself in this position, below are four simple, yet high-impact ways to maximize your collective efforts:
+The focus of IA and ERM is similar, yet many organizations execute these roles in silos, impacting enterprise-wide risk management and risk assessments.
+This hinders each function’s ability to identify and respond to changing risks, establish governance processes, and meet audit committee expectations.

 1. Speak the Same Language

 A uniform risk language is essential for executive sponsorship, engagement, and control.
-IA and ERM are in the perfect position to help develop risk language that will become part of the fabric of the organization, ultimately creating a risk-savvy culture.
+IA and ERM are in the perfect position to help develop risk language that will become part of the fabric of the organization, ultimately creating a risk-savvy culture and making internal auditing and risk management processes more frictionless.

 2. Share Risk Intelligence